-Trading System Development and Investigation Memo (2)
+Trading System Development and Research Notes (2)

 This time, the main focus is on measuring delays.

-Let's organize the information from the Motivating Example in the previous article.
+I'll organize the information from the Motivating Example in the previous article.

-• Local price data is around 477018-476834 (spread of about 180 yen)
+- Local price data is around 477018-476834 (spread of about 180 yen)

-• The order was received at 2018-12-02 01:39:27 UTC
+- The order was accepted at

-• The order was executed about 2 seconds later (2018-12-02 01:39:28.873 UTC)
+- Executed about 2 seconds later (2018-12-02 01:39:28.873 UTC)

-• The execution price at the time of opening was 482126.0
+- The opening execution price was 482126.0

-• The closing price was executed about 3 seconds later (2018-12-02 01:39:31.763), at 482311 and 482283
+- Closed 3 seconds later (2018-12-02 01:39:31.763), executed at 482311 and 482283

 Detailed Data